sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 c.
 Now fill out the four fields to the right.

 i.
 You can add additional data by specifying which country the map is in.
-Here, Leave the Choose your country name… section blank.
+Here, Leave the **Choose your country name…** section blank.

 ii.
-Specify the number of operators, or people who will be doing the classification.
+Specify the **number of operators**, or people who will be doing the classification.
 Here, leave it set to 1.
 For CEO, this might be the number of users you think your project will have.

 iii.
-The size of the interpretation box depends on your data and corresponds to CEO’s sample plot.
+The **size of the interpretation box** depends on your data and corresponds to CEO’s sample plot.
 This value should be set to the spatial resolution of the imagery you classified (Landsat= 30 meters).
 Here, leave it at 30 m.